 - McMurphy decides to get the music turned off, no matter what it takes.
 Harding, however, warns McMurphy that getting the music turned off will make Nurse Ratched angry—a good way to quickly lose his bet about getting under the Big Nurse’s skin

-Chief watches Murphy who is playing cards with the other guys, trying to get them to loosen up and experience freedom through gambling.
+- Chief watches McMurphy, who is playing cards with the other guys, try to get them to loosen up and experience freedom through gambling.
 The patients are really scared, so McMurphy starts to let them win.

 - Everybody knows McMurphy is letting them win, but they’re all happy to get back the cigarettes they originally lost to him.
 They have smirks on their faces like they’re the biggest, baddest gamblers around.

 - The orderlies round everybody up for bed.
 Nurse Ratched warns Nurse Pilbow that McMurphy is a "sex maniac," which makes Nurse Pilbow so nervous that she can’t even dispense medicine right.